Rayquaza01/wallpaper-shuffle/README.md

 systemctl --user disable wallpaper-shuffle.timer
 ```

-To change the interval between shuffles, you can update the `OnUnitActiveSec` option in the systemd timer.
+To change the interval between shuffles, you can update the `OnCalendar` option in the systemd timer.
 You will need to reload the daemon for your change to take effect:

 ```sh
 systemctl --user daemon-reload
 ```

 Of course, you can also use cron (or any other method of running the script) if you would prefer not to use a systemd timer.